muliarska/parsing_Twitter_file/README.md

 A list of Donald Trump's friends on Twitter is displayed.
 The user must select the friend for whom he wants to receive the information.
 Then the user has to enter the key to get information on it (examples of keys that the user can select are displayed).
-As a result, the user receives the information contained in this file under a given key.
+As a result, the user receives the information contained in the file 'friends.json' under a given key.
 If there is no such information about the friend, the program outputs: "No information provided by user".
-If such a nickname does not exist, the program outputs: "There is no such key in the file".
+If this key does not exist in the dictionary, the program outputs: "There is no such key in the file".
 The user must press "Enter" to exit.

 ### An example of running the program: